 - Connect with your body through yoga, martial arts, dance, or other ways of staying active.

 - Practice self-compassion (10 Self-Compassion Practices for COVID-19).

 - Do more of what you love and feel good at.
-Alternatively, try or learn something new.
+Alternatively, try to learn something new.

 - If you have little privacy at home and desire it, intentionally take advantage of any alone time (e.g., take long showers, sit in the car, take "fresh air breaks" outside, linger at an empty aisle at the store).

-Spirituality can be one way to connect with yourself, others, nature, or a higher power(s).
+Religion or spirituality can be one way to connect with yourself, others, nature, and/or a higher power(s).

 Sometimes we need a break from stress and ruminative thoughts to focus on other things when we are feeling overwhelmed.
-Some distractions include: Games,books/magazines, TV, podcasts, puzzles, creative pursuits, hobbies, sports, and cleaning/organizing.
+Some distractions include: games, books or magazines, TV/videos, podcasts, puzzles, creative pursuits, hobbies, sports, and cleaning/organizing.

 Challenge Your Thoughts

 Grounding strategies can help us get in touch with our bodies and surroundings in the present moment.
 This can reduce racing thoughts and worry and help us feel more alive.
 Pause what you are doing and pay attention to what you can see, hear, smell, and touch in your environment.
-Try a Mindful eating exercise or walk around barefoot at home and pay close attention to how every step feels.
+Try a mindful* eating exercise or walk slowly around your room or a park and pay close attention to how every step feels.
 Take some slow, deep beaths while noting how your body feels as you inhale and exhale.

-This Youtube channel offers introductory videos to Mindfulness and guided meditations.
+The My Life Youtube channel offers introductory videos to mindfulness and guided meditations.

-Mindfulness originated in Eastern spiritual traditions, and has been popularized in Western countries in ways inconsistent with its original purpose.
+*Mindfulness originated in Eastern spiritual traditions and has been popularized in Western countries in non-spiritual ways.

-Given that COVID-19 affects all of our day-to-day lives, comfort can be found in knowing that we are all experiencing some level of loss and uncertainty.
-We all may respond and handle it differently.
-We want you to know that there is no "one way" to grieve or one "right way" to feel.
+Given that COVID-19 has affected all of our lives, comfort can be found in knowing that we have all experienced some level of loss and uncertainty.
+Different people will respond and handle it differently.
+There is no "one way" to grieve a loss or one "right way" to feel.

 Consider practicing self-compassion as you work through losses, whether they are COVID related or not, and adapt to changing circumstances.
-Try some of these exercises compiled by Dr. Kristin Neff, a renowned researcher of self-compassion.
+Try some of these exercises compiled by Dr. Kristin Neff, a renowned researcher on self-compassion.

 At some point on your journey, you may find it helpful to consider the unique opportunities for growth or possible "silver linings" during this time.
 Consider documenting them in some way so that you can reflect on them later.

 When we are feeling stuck, we need something ahead of us to work toward.
 Goals can help focus our energy and create a sense of purpose.
 When generating goals, think about your needs, abilities, and values.
 Setting SMART Goals is one way to achieve realistic goals within a specified time frame.
 Create your personalized SMART goals on this website or using this worksheet!

-It can also be helpful to think about potential obstacles you might face while working towards your goals and plan for how to address them (e.g., if your phone is a big distraction, plan to keep it in another room or on silent).
+It can also be helpful to think about potential obstacles you might face while working toward your goals so you can problem-solve around how to address them (e.g., if your phone is a big distraction, plan to keep it in another room or on silent).

 Identifying what is important to us can be one way to foster motivation.
-Try one of the values card sorts below and then consider how you can express your values on a daily basis.
+Try one of the activities sorting values card below and then consider how you can express your values on a daily basis.

 Lean on your Strengths

-Think about what makes you feel whole, grounded, or like you.
-It can be helpful to consider Maslow’s Hierarchy of Needs.
+Think about what makes you feel whole, grounded, or like your true self.
+It can be helpful to consider Maslow’s Hierarchy of Needs:

-We asked CAPS Staff how they are finding meaning and motivation during the pandemic.
+We asked CAPS Staff how they have tried to find meaning and motivation during the pandemic.
 Here are the responses in a word cloud:

 Visit USF's COVID-19 Resources Page